jython/devguide/committing_hg_jy.rst

 Does the test suite still pass?
 '''''''''''''''''''''''''''''''

-You must :ref:`run the whole test suite <runtests>` to ensure that it passes before pushing any code changes.
+You must :ref:`run the whole test suite <runtests-jy>` to ensure that it passes before pushing any code changes.

 .. note::